geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 On the JVM, it is a bit less common, but I managed to pull something off using [J2V8](https://github.com/eclipsesource/J2V8/).

-The truth is SSR is a trade-off and I think most of web applications don't need to invest time in server-rendered javascript.
+The truth is SSR is a trade-off and I think most web applications don't need to invest time in server-rendered javascript.

 Besides, measuring the benefits of SSR is really tricky.
 You have to consider different metrics than the "time to render".